 Office Description: The Washington D.C.
 Office of Federal-State Relations for the Commonwealth of Massachusetts advocates and lobbies for state interests and monitors federal actions that could impact the commonwealth.
 The office is the primary intermediary between state officials and the Massachusetts Congressional delegation.
 The office also serves as a liaison between the state and federal governments.
 Finally, the office interacts with similar offices representing Governors from other states, working through organizations such as the National Governors Association (NGA) and the Coalition of Northeast Governors (CONEG) to advance state interests.

 Candidate Criteria: Interns' responsibilities include conducting research, preparing briefing books, attending meetings of the NGA, hearings and briefings on Capitol Hill, and other administrative tasks.
 Interns are expected to have strong writing, organizational, and interpersonal skills.
 They must be able to work well under pressure and balance multiple tasks effectively.
 Most importantly, interns must have a healthy work ethic and be energetic, independent, and unafraid to take initiative.
 College students majoring in political science, public policy, and other social sciences are encouraged to apply.
-All internships are unpaid.
 While full-time interns are preferred, part-time interns will also be considered.
 Applications will be considered year-round.
 Massachusetts ties preferred.

 How to Apply: Send resume and cover letter to Valerie Young.